tomhyhan/noodles/README.md

-# classification Model for pasta noodles
+# Image classification Model for pasta noodles

 ## The Model classifies the following categories
 1. Spaghetti